Inferring intermediate states by leveraging the many-body Arrhenius law: Abstract

 \section{Abstract}

 Metastable states appear as long-lived intermediate states in various natural transport phenomena which are governed by energy landscapes.
-Moreover, they dominate a system's evolution in deciding the selective outcome or shedding light on the preferred mechanism on how a system explores the energy landscape.
-It is thus crucial to develop techniques to quantify these metastabilities hence uncovering key details of the energy landscape.
-Here, we propose a powerful method by leveraging a many-body Arrhenius law that detects the metastabilites in an escape problem, involving interacting particles with excluded volume confined to a complex energy landscape.
-Observing transport in colloidal systems or translocation of macromolecules through biological pores can be an ideal test bed to verify our results.
+As such, these intermediate metastable states dominate the system's dynamics at coarse grained times.
+Moreover, they can strongly influence the overall pathways through which the energy landscape is explored.
+Thus, quantifying these metastabilities is crucial for uncovering the key details of the underlying landscape.
+Here, we introduce a robust method based on a generalized many-body Arrhenius law to identify metastable states in escape problems involving interacting particles with excluded volume.
+Experimental platforms such as colloidal transport or macromolecular translocation through biological pores can offer promising settings to validate our predictions.